 I have posted previously on lace punchcards, their use, and traveling between machine models.
 There is extensive documentation in manuals and literature on the mechanics of their patterning.
 This series will attempt to follow my most recent post and to visually address the transitions from a charted repeat to a corresponding punchcard.

-The illustrations may apply to other than simple lace on both Brother and Studio machines by altering the placement of the first selection row on the respective punchcards.
+The illustrations may apply to machines that use two carriages for lace, Brother/KNitking, and some Toyota. other than simple lace on both Brother and Studio machines by altering the placement of the first selection row on the respective punchcards.

 The sole function of the auxiliary lace carriage is to select and transfer stitches.
 The passes required to execute the transfers for one pattern row are known as a transfer sequence.
 Since the lace carriage is always set to read the card, every pass needs to be programmed in the card and electronic patterning.